stripe2933/vku/docs/hello-triangle.md

 ## 3. Creating the Image to Be Rendered

-Now, we have to create the 512x512 image that are used for rendering attachment.
+Now, we're going create the 512x512 image that will be used for the rendering attachment.
 For this step, I'll just briefly explain how the conventional Vulkan-Hpp code does, because it is too complex to be in this tutorial.
 It would be:

 1. Create `vk::raii::Image` object (let it `image`) with `gpu.device` and `vk::ImageCreateInfo` struct.
 2. Create `vk::raii::DeviceMemory` object with `gpu.device` and `image`'s allocation size, memory alignment, and memory properties for color attachment usage.